 Starting in 2000, Children’s Hope worked to raise funds to provide medical care for children and families at risk.
 Beginning in 2011, Children’s Hope set up Little Homes of Hope to help poor families who were getting medical treatment for their children.
 Lost in the loneliness of the city and facing the absolute worst crisis of their lives, they needed and found love, care and counsel and a place to call home when away from home.

-There are 18 such homes now in Beijing, Shanghai, and Guangzhou, Shenzhen and Fuzhou.
+There are 49 such homes now in many major hospital cities in China.
 Requests are overwhelming.
-As a part(ner) of the Community of Hope, you are providing a home for hundreds.
+As a part(ner) of the Community of Hope, you are in a mission of meeting needs for hundreds.
 The need is great.
 This is the solution!
 Thank you for caring.